 VI.B.3.
-The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility.
-(Core)
+The program director, in partnership with the Sponsoring Institution, must provide a culture of professionalism that supports patient safety and personal responsibility. ^(Core)

 VI.B.4.
-Fellows and faculty members must demonstrate an understanding of their personal role in the:

-VI.B.4.a) provision of patient- and family-centered care; (Outcome)

-VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events; (Outcome)

-Background and Intent: This requirement emphasizes that responsibility for reporting unsafe conditions and adverse events is shared by all members of the team and is not solely the responsibility of the fellow.

-VI.B.4.c) assurance of their fitness for work, including: (Outcome)

-Background and Intent: This requirement emphasizes the professional responsibility of faculty members and fellows to arrive for work adequately rested and ready to care for patients.
-It is also the responsibility of faculty members, fellows, and other members of the care team to be observant, to intervene, and/or to escalate their concern about fellow and faculty member fitness for work, depending on the situation, and in accordance with institutional policies.

-VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
-(Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, ^(Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
-(Outcome) VI.B.5.
+Fellows and faculty members must demonstrate an understanding of their personal role in the: VI.B.4.a) provision of patient- and family-centered care; (Outcome) VI.B.4.b) safety and welfare of patients entrusted to their care, including the ability to report unsafe conditions and adverse events; ^(Outcome) ent: This requirement emphasizes that responsibility for reporting and adverse events is shared by all members of the team and is not bility of the fellow.
+VI.B.4.c) assurance of their fitness for work, including: (Outcome) faculty members an patients.
+It is also th the care team to be ent: This requirement emphasizes the professional responsibility of d fellows to arrive for work adequately rested and ready to care for ne responsibility of faculty members, fellows, and other members of observant, to intervene, and/or to escalate their concern about member fitness for work, depending on the situation, and in stitutional policies.
+VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, ^(Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team. ^(Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, ^(Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data. ^(Outcome) VI.B.5.
 All fellows and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
-This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.
-(Outcome)

-VI.B.6.
-Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, fellows, faculty, and staff.
-(Core)
+This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider. ^(Outcome) VI.B.6.
+Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, fellows, faculty, and staff. ^(Core)

 VI.B.7.
-Programs, in partnership with their Sponsoring Institutions, should have a process for education of fellows and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns.
-(Core)
+Programs, in partnership with their Sponsoring Institutions, should have a process for education of fellows and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns. ^(Core)